BenBanerjeeRichards/FIT-File-Parser/README.md

          type : 4 (activity file)
          garmin_product : 1561 (Edge 510)

 This message has 5 fields - serial number, time created, manufacturer, type and the product identifier.
-In the entire file there is only on `file_id` messages - the bulk of the file is made up of `record` messages, and example of which is shown below (note that I have redacted the longitude and latitude, but these contain integers that identify my position at the given timestamp).
+In the entire file there is only one `file_id` message - the bulk of the file is made up of `record` messages, an example of which is shown below (note that the longitude and latitude values have been redacted).

     record
          timestamp : 831901303 s